 Air coolers are almost maintenance-free because the only moving part they have is a fan, whereas AIOs coolers are complex in design and have more moving parts that include pumps and fans.
 The coolant or liquid in AIOs can be prone to leaking, which can damage your motherboard and other components if the leak happens.
-Also, with time internal corrosion does occur in AIOs because of the liquid inside it.
+Also, with time internal corrosion does occur in AIOs because of the liquid inside them.
 The corrosion can reduce its performance, and the chances of failure do increase over time.
 If the pump of the AIO fails or the liquid coolant leaks, then you have no other option than to replace the whole AIO, whereas, in an Air cooler, the only component that is prone to failure is the fan, which you can easily replace and costs way less.

-It is also seen that the coolant or liquid in the AIOs may reduce over time, and most of the AIOs are non-refillable, which means you can’t top-up the coolant if it gets low.
+It is also seen that the coolant or liquid in the AIOs may reduce over time, and most of the AIOs are non-refillable, which means you can’t top up the coolant if it gets low.
 The low level of coolant in the AIO can reduce cooling performance and increase noise because fans have to spin faster to keep the rising temperature under check.
-The lifespan of an AIO is somewhat limited, whereas you can use Air cooler for life as the only thing that could wrong with it is the fan failure, which can be replaced easily and cheaply.
+The lifespan of an AIO is somewhat limited, whereas you can use an Air cooler for life as the only thing that could wrong with it is the fan failure, which can be replaced easily and cheaply.

 Features & Software Control

 Most of the modern-day AIOs come with software that allows you to control and configure various parameters or settings such as pump speed, fan speed, RGB LED lighting, and monitor coolant temperature.
-On the other hand, Air coolers do not have their specific software, but you can set the fan speed or adjust the fan curve of the CPU fan via BIOS or motherboard’s software.
+On the other hand, Air coolers do not have their specific software, but you can set the fan speed or adjust the fan curve of the CPU fan via BIOS or motherboard software.
 Air coolers that come with RGB LEDs do depend on the RGB LED controller or motherboard’s RGB software for syncing RGB LED lighting and effects.

-AIO coolers cost more than Air coolers, e.g., a good 120mm AIO can cost you equal or more than a high-end air cooler.
-So, if you are on a budget, then it always better to invest in a good air cooler rather than going with AIO liquid cooler.
+AIO coolers cost more than Air coolers, e.g., a good 120mm AIO can cost you equal to or more than a high-end air cooler.
+So, if you are on a budget, then it is always better to invest in a good air cooler rather than going with AIO liquid cooler.

 So, What CPU Cooler should you buy?

 If you are on a budget or want a trouble-free operation, then you should always get an air cooler.
 However, if you do not have any budget constraints and are looking more towards aesthetics and want comparatively better cooling performance, then you should go with an AIO cooler, especially the one with fancy RGB LED lighting.
-For overclocking, a 280mm or 360mm AIO is preferred, but a good dual tower air cooler can also provide you very good overclocking performance.
+For overclocking, a 280mm or 360mm AIO is preferred, but a good dual tower air cooler can also provide you with very good overclocking performance.

 If you have any doubts regarding AIOs or CPU Air Coolers or still can’t decide which one to choose for your PC, then you can ask me your queries in the comment section below.